How to stay updated during construction

 - Attend Corridor Drop-In Hours: First Mondays 5 – 7 pm & Third Thursday, 8 – 10 pm (Locations will vary during construction and will be shared via the construction bulletin and at metrotransit.org/c-line-meetings)

-The Penn Avenue Improvements Project is a collaborative effort that includes the construction of the new Metro Transit C Line rapid bus project and the coordinated reconstruction of a segment of Penn Avenue (County Road 2) with other roadway improvements.
-Work on both projects is set to begin in the coming weeks, and two events are scheduled to celebrate.
+The Penn Avenue Improvements Project is a collaborative project that includes the construction of the new Metro Transit C Line rapid bus project, as well as the coordinated reconstruction of a segment of Penn Avenue (County Road 2) between Lowry and West Broadway avenues and other roadway improvements.

 One of the most important needs Penn Avenue communities identified through the Penn Avenue Community Works program was improved transportation services and infrastructure.